Export your data

 print(f"Dataset release {release_name} not found")

 Once you have generated your release object, it's time to pull that release.
-This will pull all completed images and videos and their annotations:
+This will pull all completed images and videos and their annotations.
+Note that currently, the SDK only supports pulling releases in the Darwin JSON 2.0 format:

 dataset.pull(release=release)